 Math Function block set to the

-If you use the Build button on the Code Generation pane of the Configuration Parameters dialog box to generate code, the resulting code uses a single Output function.
+If you press Ctrl+B to generate code, the resulting code uses a single Output function.
 This function is shared by all three For Each Subsystem instances.

 /* * Output and update for iterator system: * '<Root>/Vector SS1' * '<Root>/Vector SS2' * '<Root>/Vector SS3' */ void VectorProcessing(int32_T NumIters, const real_T rtu_In1, real_T rty_Out1, rtDW_VectorProcessing *localDW)

 indicates the number of independent scalars that each For Each Subsystem

 is to processes.
 This function is called three times with the parameter

 The remaining two subsystems in this model show how reusable code can also be generated for matrix signals that are processed using the For Each Subsystem block.
 Again, pressing Ctrl+B to generate the code provides code reuse of a single function.